ocaml-bench/sandmark/notebooks/README.md

 # Sandmark Notebooks

-These notebooks are used to visulalize the results from the benchmarking runs.
+These notebooks are used to visualize the results from the benchmarking runs.

 ## Requirements